What’s the actual cost of buying a home?

 If you’re buying a leasehold property, it’s essential to read the lease document and ask your solicitor any clause you don’t understand.
 Once you have a clear idea of the costs involved, then you can budget accordingly.

-Summing up the cost of buying a home
+True cost of buying a home

 The cost of buying a home can be expensive.
 Luckily you can budget for all of the costs and add a small contingency to ensure you don’t get caught out.